jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     Notice that FAST FORTH interprets lines up to 84 chars, only SPACE as delimiter, only CR+LF as End Of Line, and BACKSPACE.
-    And that memory access is limited to 64 kbytes.
+    And that the high limit of program memory is $FF80.
-    You can always create FORTH words to access data beyond this limit...

     Finally, using the SCITE editor as IDE, all is ready to do everything from its "tools" menu.